Tools4everBV/HelloID-Conn-Prov-Target-Zenya/README.md

 ### Permission Management

-- The current subpermission script manages only the goup membership changes that are initiated by Helloid.
+- The current subpermission script manages only the group membership changes that are initiated by HelloID.
 Manual changes are not detected.

 ### SCIM API Limitations